cyrealtype/Cyrealfonts/README.md

 !!
+WARNING
-WARNING This repo is outdated, and will not be maintained any longer.
-All up-to-date versions of fonts can be found in their own respective repositories.
+This is an archive and will not be maintained from 2016 onwards.
+See respective font repos for up-to-date versions

 Cyrealfonts
 ===========